zoom/zoom-sdk-macos/README.md

 # mac-sdk
 MAC SDK (in Beta)

-Example App using Zoom mac SDK - https://developer.zoom.us/mac
+Example App using the SDK is available inside this repository.

 To use it: